 Representatives: Rina (Mehlomakhulu) Mato (Ilifa Labantwana), Tatiana Kazim (Equal Education Law Centre), Kayin Scholtz (Umncedi), Tess Peacock (Equality Collective), Hopolang Selebalo (SmartStart), Nonhlanhla Dzingwa (Sisonke ECD forum), Mandla Nkosi (Greater Soweto Forum), Boipelo Lekwane (individual capacity), Carol Dlamini (individual capacity), Mmatsetshweu Ruby Motaung (Tree-ECD), Sheniece Linderboom (Legal Resources Centre)

-View all signatories → Join us now →Don't forget to subscribe for updates about the campaign.
+View all signatories →Don't forget to subscribe for updates about the campaign.